 Likewise, Ed, Edd 'n' Eddy title cards barely have anything to do with the episodes or characters, though occasionally you might get an insight onto the characters' designs.

-Re-releases of Scooby-Doo television films and collections that contain Scrappy-Doo no longer depict him on the box cover nor mention his presence anywhere in the blurbs, despite Scrappy being a major character in those productions.
+Re-releases of Scooby-Doo television films and collections that contain Scrappy-Doo no longer depict him on the cover, nor mention his presence anywhere in the blurbs, despite Scrappy being a major character in those productions.
 This is likely due to the massive anti-Scrappy backlash of the post-1980s era.
 Only ''The Scooby-Doo and Scrappy-Doo Show" keeps Scrappy, likely because his name being in the title would make it impossible to try and pretend he doesn't exist on the cover.

 This also extends to the My Little Pony Tales DVD releases in Australia.
 Understandably, it only reinforced the confusion of "which generation does Tales belong to?" that was already widespread among collectors and fans of the show at that time.